Central Bank Digital Currency with Collateral-constrained Banks

 where $\Lambda_{t+1}$ is the household's stochastic discount factor:

 Also, we define the liquidity premium, or interest spread, on asset $i$ as

-The spread on an asset $i$ denotes the household's opportunity cost of holding said asset.
-A positive deposit spread, for instance, shows the interest return that the household forgoes by holding deposits.
+The spread on asset $i$ denotes the household's opportunity cost of holding said asset.
+For example, a positive deposit spread shows the interest return that the household forgoes by holding deposits.
 The household is willing to accept a lower return on deposits due to the liquidity service they provide.
-Assuming that the interest rates on CBDC and deposits are risk-free, we can summarize the first-order conditions as
+We assume that the interest rates on CBDC and deposits are risk-free.
+Focusing on interior solutions for capital, CBDC, and deposits, the first-order conditions can be summarized as